lamastex/scalable-data-science/_sds/3/x.md

 # SDS-3.x: Scalable Data Science and Distributed Machine Learning

-The course is the fifth and final mandatory course in the [AI-Track of the WASP Graduate School](https://wasp-sweden.org/graduate-school/ai-graduate-school-courses/).
+The course is developed for the [AI-Track of the WASP Graduate School](https://wasp-sweden.org/graduate-school/ai-graduate-school-courses/) and for the Centre for Interdisciplinary Mathematics at Uppsala University.
-It is given in three modules.
+It is given in several modules for the *ScadaMaLe-WASP* and *ScaDaMaLe-UU* course instances.

+This site provides course contents for the two instances with multiple deep-dive pathways.
+These contents, instances and pathways are packaged as modules and referred to as **sds-3.x** here.

+## ScadaMaLe-WASP

+This instance for  the [AI-Track of the WASP Graduate School](https://wasp-sweden.org/graduate-school/ai-graduate-school-courses/)is divided into the following three modules.

 In addition to academic lectures there is invited guest speakers from industry.

-This site provides course contents for modules 1 and 3 with some background materials for module 2.
-This content is referred to as **sds-3.x** here.

 **Module 1** – Introduction to Data Science: Introduction to fault-tolerant distributed file systems and computing.